 Individual Therapy in Naples, Florida

-Individual therapy at Freedom Counseling & Yoga provides a supportive space for adults in Naples, FL who are navigating anxiety, trauma, burnout, or major life changes.
-Therapy sessions are tailored to your needs and grounded in trauma-informed, evidence-based approaches.
+Individual therapy at Freedom Counseling & Yoga provides a supportive, trauma-informed space for adults in Naples, FL.
+Whether you’re navigating anxiety, trauma, burnout, or major life changes, sessions are tailored to your needs and grounded in evidence-based approaches that honor your nervous system.

-Whether you’re feeling emotionally overwhelmed, disconnected from yourself, or stuck in old patterns, individual therapy can help you gain clarity, build resilience, and move toward meaningful change.
+Whether you feel emotionally overwhelmed, disconnected from yourself, or stuck in old patterns, individual therapy can help you gain clarity, build resilience, and move toward meaningful, lasting change.

 Talk Therapy

-Talk therapy offers a supportive space to explore your experiences, relationships, and internal world through conversation and reflection.
+Talk therapy provides a supportive space to explore your experiences, relationships, and internal world through conversation and reflection.

 Sessions may focus on: